ClusterHQ/flocker/docs/gettinginvolved/functional-testing.rst

 To run the Cinder functional tests on DevStack:

-* boot a supported guest operating system in DevStack,
+* Boot a supported guest operating system in DevStack.
-* log into the guest and clone your branch of the Flocker source code and
+* Log into the guest and clone your branch of the Flocker source code.
-* install the Flocker dependencies in a ``virtualenv``.
+* Install the Flocker dependencies in a ``virtualenv``.
 * Create ``$HOME/acceptance.yml`` containing:

 .. code:: yaml